rayangdn/thymio-epfl/report.md

 and the measurement Jacobian $$H$$ is simply the 5x5 identity matrix.

 #### Prediction Step
+The prediction step uses the differential drive model to estimate the robot's next state.
+The wheel velocities serve as control inputs.
 We predict the state at time $$k$$: